Jk4818/i-am-jkeung-2022/src/pricing/mixmaster/MixMasterStandard.md

 ---
 title: "Supreme"
-price: "50"
+price: "950"
 features: [
-  'Mixing of up to 5 tracks',
-  'Balancing levels, EQ, and basic processing',
-  '1 round of revisions for adjustments'
+  'Complete mixing and mastering of up to 5 tracks', '1 round of revisions for adjustments',
+  'Refer to the mid tier packages for details',
   ]
 btnText: ""
 color: "#f7edf0"